bniladridas/whitehatgazette/README.md

 - To the developer community of Astro and React for their incredible tools.
 - To all users and contributors who have made this project possible.

-I hope this comprehensive guide helps you get started with the Linux Terminal Simulator and enhances yourLinux terminal experience through interactive learning and command discovery.

 ![White Hat Gazette Logo](/public/bang!.png)